peterjaap/pushover-cli/README.md

 ```
 $ pushover-cli.phar help send

 Usage:
   send [options] [--] [<message>] [<title>]

 Arguments:
   message                         The body of the message to be sent [default: ""]
   title                           The title of the message to be sent [default: ""]

 Options:
-    -t, --title[=TITLE]             The title of the message to be sent
   -l, --link[=LINK]               The link that accompanies the message
   -p, --priority[=PRIORITY]       The priority the message is to be sent with (0 is default, 1 is ignore quiet hours, 2 is repeat until acknowledged) [default: 0]
+      --token[=TOKEN]             The app token to be used - find in Pushover dashboard
+      --user[=USER]               The user token to be used - find in Pushover dashboard
   -h, --help                      Display this help message
   -q, --quiet                     Do not output any message
   -V, --version                   Display this application version
       --ansi                      Force ANSI output
       --no-ansi                   Disable ANSI output
   -n, --no-interaction            Do not ask any interactive question
   -lt, --link-title[=LINK-TITLE]  The title for the link that accompanies the message
   -v|vv|vvv, --verbose            Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
   Send a message to Pushover

 ```